How Does the EU General Data Protection Regulation (GDPR) Impact Gold and Silver Trading?

 Customers will also have the right to data portability.
 This means that customers can ask for data to be transferred from one company to another when changing service providers.
 Interestingly, once they cease to be customers, they can also request to be forgotten and the company will require erasing their data already.
 Companies will also be required to notify a customer immediately if their data has been compromised, within 72 hours of a breach.
 There will be other rights as well, such as the right to stop their data from being processed and correct the information if required.

 Online gold and silver dealers need to put in place several initiatives in order to comply with the new regulations.
 Firstly, they need to map all the personal data relating to their customers held on their systems.
 This includes setting access levels and conducting a risk audit.
 The next step involves cleaning out all unnecessary data to avoid the risk of non-compliance.
+Here at Physical Gold, we’ve long been a meber and adhered to the Information Commissioner’s Office guidelines, so GDPR isn’t a huge adjustment.

 Dealers of precious metals will also need to invest in robust security systems to ensure that they are well protected against hackers or any possible breach.
 Lastly, they will need to put in place processes that clearly demarcate the data that needs to be stored as per customer approvals.
 Handling of data is likely to be a big challenge and simply implementing processes will not be enough.
 Staff need to be trained on how to handle data and maintain transparency with customers at all times.
 This could also include timely notification of any breach and disclosure to customers about their data held on file by the dealers.